survivejs/react-book/manuscript/12_authoring_libraries.md

 }
 ```

-In addition we need to define a little script to do the work for us.
+In addition, we need to define a little script to do the work for us.
 It will check whether our package contains the directory we expect and will then act based on that.
 If it doesn't exist, we'll generate it.
 You may need to tweak the script to fit your exact purposes.
 The idea is the same, though:

 **lib/post_install.js**